-I’ve been using the Nikon D5, the Nikon WR-R10 / WR-A10 wireless remote system, and my Nikon SB-5000s for several months now and I thought it might be helpful to other photographers if I shared some of my thoughts on this system.
+I’ve been using the Nikon D5, the Nikon WR-R10 / WR-A10 wireless remote system, and my Nikon SB-5000s for a long time and I thought it might be helpful to other photographers if I shared some of my thoughts on this system.
 Before I explain how these amazing tools all work together, I wanted to first talk about some of the individual components.

 The SB-5000 is Nikon’s latest speedlight.
 When it was released, I replaced all of my Nikon SB-900 and SB-910 flashes.
 That means that I needed to purchase 5 new speedlights.
 Two were for on-camera flash, two were for off-camera flash, and one was for backup.
 These new flashes work on all modern Nikon camera bodies.
 They’re great for photographers who are purchasing new systems or for photographers who need a replacement for older flashes like the SB-800, SB-900, or SB-910.
 This flash is a true workhorse for me—particularly when I’m photographing receptions in hotel ballrooms or working outside at night.